kunigami/kunigami.github.io/blog/_posts/2021-08-31-discrete-time-filters.md

 ### Magnitude

 As we discussed earlier, the amplitude of the frequency response $H(\omega)$ scales the amplitude of the original signal when a filter is applied.
-The frequency response is a function which can return different amplitudes for different frequencies $0 \le \omega \le 2 \pi$, and can be thus used to boost certain frequencies and atenuate others.
+The frequency response is a function which can return different amplitudes for different frequencies $0 \le \omega \le 2 \pi$, and can be thus used to boost certain frequencies and attenuate others.

 We can categorize filters based on what types of frequencies it boosts (if any).